 - Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema. - Flexible sigmoidoscopy for patients 45 years and older.
 Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
 Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema. - Screening fecal-occult blood tests for patients 45 years and older.
 Once every 12 months. - Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
 Once every 3 years. - Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
+Once every 3 years.

-There is no coinsurance, copay, or deductible for a Medicare-covered colorectal cancer screening exam including barium enemas.
+There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam including barium enemas.
 If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.